-Bootstrap FreeKB - LVM (Logical Volume Manager) - lvcreate command (create a logical volume)
+Bootstrap FreeKB - LVM (Logical Volume Manager) - Create an LVM Logical Volume using the lvcreate command

-LVM (Logical Volume Manager) - lvcreate command (create a logical volume)
+LVM (Logical Volume Manager) - Create an LVM Logical Volume using the lvcreate command

 The lvcreate command can be used to create an LVM logical volume.
 In this example, a 1 GB logical volume named myLV is created from space in the volume group named myVG.
 This assumes that a volume group named myVG has been created.